chinapedia/wikipedia.abstract.en/Page/Mozambique.md

 Tourism

-European tourists on the beach, in Inhambane, Mozambique The country's natural environment, wildlife, and historic heritage provide opportunities for beach, cultural, and eco-tourism.
+The country's natural environment, wildlife, and historic heritage provide opportunities for beach, cultural, and eco-tourism.
 Mozambique has a great potential for growth in its gross domestic product (GDP), although its current contribution is only 5.6%.

 The north beaches with clean water are suitable for tourism, especially those that are very far from urban centers, such as those in the province of Cabo Delgado, especially the Quirimbas Islands, and the province of Inhambane, especially the Archipelago of Bazaruto..
 The Inhambane Province attracts international divers because of the marine biodiversity and the presence of whale sharks and manta rays [76]